navi2311/risc-v-HDP/README.md

 # risc-v-HDP
 The Product Based RISC-V Skilling Program is a  six-week course that embarks on a journey through the RISC-V Instruction Set Architecture (ISA), aimed at providing both a theoretical foundation and hands-on experience.

 Week1
--Installed VDI file
+1)Installed VDI file
--write c program in godblot
+2)write c program in godblot